textlint/textlint/docs/configuring.md

 ## Configuration Files

+You can use following file as configuration file:

-- `.textlintrc`
+- `.textlintrc` – try parse it as JSON, YML or JS
+- `.textlintrc.js` – parse it as JavaScript
+- `.textlintrc.json` – parse it as JSON
+- `.textlintrc.yml` – parse it as YAML
+- `.textlintrc.yaml` – parse it as YAML

-`.textlintrc` is config file that is loaded as JSON, YAML or JS via [azu/rc-config-loader](https://github.com/azu/rc-config-loader).
+`.textlintrc` is a config file which is loaded as JSON, YAML or JS via [azu/rc-config-loader](https://github.com/azu/rc-config-loader).

 Put the config of rules into `.textlintrc`